Sam Worthington

 Sam Worthington after the paparazzi trial

 The actor is known for his unpretentious lifestyle.
-He was comfortable without a car and a cell phone.
-He didn't buy expensive clothes, and he could wear the same pair of boots for more than ten years.
+He was perfectly content without a car or cell phone.
+He avoided expensive clothes and could wear the same boots for over a decade.

 Video of Sam Worthington's fight with paparazzo shows his girlfriend made first move: lawyer

-In one interview, he spoke about how he sold everything he owned — from his TV to his toaster — leaving only his books and clothes, on the eve of his thirtieth birthday.
+In one interview, he revealed how he sold everything he owned — from his TV to his toaster — keeping only books and clothes before turning thirty.
 He didn't want to be defined by his possessions and sought to find something genuine that could make him happy.

 Sam Worthington Now

-In 2022, the thriller "Alphas" with Sam Worthington in the lead role was released.
-The actor also starred in the seven-part film "Under the Banner of Heaven," based on the eponymous popular science book by Jon Krakauer.
+2022 saw the release of the thriller "Alphas" starring Sam Worthington.
+The actor also starred in the seven-part series "Under the Banner of Heaven," based on Jon Krakauer's bestselling book of the same name.

 Sam Worthington in the movie "Under the Banner of Heaven"